Exploring the Artefacts #3: Code Breakers

 Censors objected to the conclusion of Vertigo and its failure to address Elster's murderous culpability.
 They persuaded Hitchcock to film a coda in which we hear over a radio, news of Elster's imminent capture.
 Fortunately, for us, this added scene wasn't used and ends with one of cinema's most chillingly powerful images in the history of the art form.

-In the late 1950's another court ruling, this one involving anti-trust issues prohibited the studios from owning the theatres in which their motion pictures played.
-This meant that the studios could no longer keep out of domestic circulation the tantalizing, sometimes titillating foreign films that were being released at the time.
-A newly created and competitive market of attractive foreign fare, combined with the advent of television, gave studios far less reason to worry about restricting content and much more of an incentive to allow filmmakers the creative ability to get people out of the house and to put bums on their films' theatre seats.
+In the late 1950s, another court ruling, this one involving anti-trust issues, prohibited the studios from owning the theatres in which their motion pictures played.
+This meant that the studios could no longer keep out of domestic circulation the tantalising, sometimes titillating foreign films that were being released at the time.
+A newly created and competitive market of attractive foreign fare, combined with the advent of television, gave studios far less reason to worry about restricting content and much more of an incentive to allow filmmakers the creative ability to get people out of the house and to put bums on their film theatres' seats.
 Directors like Otto Preminger and Billy Wilder obliged with provocative motion pictures which skirted the censors, many becoming box office hits, like the former's Anatomy of a Murder and the latter's Some Like It Hot (both 1959).

 The Motion Picture Association of America created a new rating system, which instead of deciding what adults could see, provided only guidelines allowing us the 'privilege' to decide for ourselves.